-The Collaborative Community Design Initiative is founded on interdisciplinary problem-solving, community engagement, and broad-based partnerships that provide a model for new ways of acting in and thinking about our communities.
+The Collaborative Community Design Initiative is founded on interdisciplinary problem-solving, community engagement, and broad-based partnerships that provide a model for new ways of acting in and thinking about our communities

 Collaborative Community Design Initiative No. 1

-Location: Greater Heights, Greater Third Ward, Harrisburg, Independence Heights
+Locations: Greater Heights, Greater Third Ward, Harrisburg, Independence Heights

-Design Team: Susan Rogers, Rafael Longoria, Maria Oran, Natasha Ostaszewski, and Jay Taylor
+Project Team: Susan Rogers, Rafael Longoria, Maria Oran, Natasha Ostaszewski, and Jay Taylor

-Student Teams: Eric Arnold, Johanna Brustmeyer, Jessica Barnett, Miriam Cardenas, Ethan Dehaini, Kiza Forgie, Lianka Gallegos, Aaron Grant, Christopher Hopkins, Mireille Kameni, Ran Li, Jenna McPhail, Robert Mercado, Amanda Neve, Maria Oran, Allison Parrott, Stefano Poisl, Jennifer Reyes, Matthew Rose, Mauricio Suarez, Xiaowen Shi, Ruqiya Imtiaz-uddin, Sanja Zilic
+Students: Eric Arnold, Johanna Brustmeyer, Jessica Barnett, Miriam Cardenas, Ethan Dehaini, Kiza Forgie, Lianka Gallegos, Aaron Grant, Christopher Hopkins, Mireille Kameni, Ran Li, Jenna McPhail, Robert Mercado, Amanda Neve, Maria Oran, Allison Parrott, Stefano Poisl, Jennifer Reyes, Matthew Rose, Mauricio Suarez, Xiaowen Shi, Ruqiya Imtiaz-uddin, Sanja Zilic